FAQ

 What are the possible routes for completing the traverse on foot or on skis?

-The classic option which allows you to experience the traverse at its fullest is 7 days/6 nights.
-But it is also possible to complete it in 6 days/5 nights.
+The classic formula from Saint-Urbain to Mont Grand-Fonds (105 km) is 7 days/6 nights.
+But it is also possible to do it in 6 days/5 nights.

 What are the lengths options for completing the traverse by bike?